CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-guide.md

     ![](../media/json-tab.png)

-## Task 03 - Provision Azure AI Speech Service
+## Task 03 - Provision Azure AI Speech service

 1. In the Azure portal, search for **Azure AI** and select **Azure AI Services** from the services list.